b/libusbcan/README.md

 device and callbacks can have an argument associated with them.
 Where possible, the Linux SocketCAN data structures are used.

+ViewTool only distributes binaries for their USB-CAN/Ginkgo libraries, so platform support is limited to the 4 they
+provide: OS X, Linux x86, Linux x86_64, and Raspberry Pi.
+Building libusbcan requires CMake 3.0.1 or later.
+Once you have CMake installed, just

+	cmake .
+	make

+This will build the library and the usbcandump example utility.

 # Library lifecycle

 libusbcan does some internal bookkeeping that must be performed explicitly before and after it is used.